At least 588 US measles cases reported in January: CDC

 Just six measles cases were reported among international travelers so far this year, according to CDC data.

-About 92% of cases are among people who are unvaccinated or whose vaccination status is unknown, CDC data shows.
+About 94% of cases are among people who are unvaccinated or whose vaccination status is unknown, the CDC said.

 The CDC currently recommends people receive two doses of the MMR vaccine, the first at ages 12 to 15 months and the second between 4 and 6 years old.
-One dose is 93% effective, and two doses are 97% effective against measles, according to the CDC.
+One dose is 93% effective, and two doses are 97% effective against measles, the CDC said.

 However, federal data shows vaccination rates have been lagging in recent years.
 During the 2024-2025 school year, 92.5% of kindergartners received the MMR vaccine, according to data.
 This is lower than the 92.7% seen in the previous school year and the 95.2% seen in the 2019-2020 school year, before the COVID-19 pandemic.